 In the 20thC as marketing and transport networks expanded, local materials ceased to dominate - and in fact have virtually disappeared.

-Exotic rocks can be seen - the Larvikite (from Norway) columns on County Hall, Carrara marble (or similar) for the old cinema steps, Yorkstone paving from Halifax, Aberdeen granite for the War Memorial, 'foreigners' of indeterminate origin - but not Welsh - in walls around the town - and the superb fossiliferous kerbstones on St Peter's Square, from Derbyshire.
+Exotic rocks can be seen - the Larvikite (from Norway) columns on County Hall, Carrara marble (or similar) for the old cinema steps, Yorkstone paving from Halifax on the town centre streets (and, from Idle, near Bradford, the County Hall steps), Aberdeen granite for the War Memorial, 'foreigners' of indeterminate origin - but not Welsh - in walls around the town - and the superb fossiliferous kerbstones on St Peter's Square, possibly from Halkyn Mountain, otherwise from Wirksworth, Derbyshire.

 Recent buildings now use materials not directly related to geology.
 The new County Hall, Craft Centre, and Glasdir schools are all fine buildings, but could, in terms of materials, be anywhere in the western world.